Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Cost Projections

 **Explanation:**
-"Cost Explorer" is correct.
+Cost Explorer is correct.
 It provides historical usage and cost forecasts.
-"Budget Reports" is incorrect; they track usage against budgets.
+Budget Reports is incorrect; they track usage against budgets.
-"AWS Budgets" is incorrect; it sets and tracks budgets, not forecasts.
+AWS Budgets is incorrect; it sets and tracks budgets, not forecasts.
-"Cost Projections" is incorrect; projections are a feature within Cost Explorer.
+Cost Projections is incorrect; projections are a feature within Cost Explorer.

 ---